fyne-io/docs.fyne.io/api/v2.5/storage/index.md

 ```go
 func NewFileURI(path string) fyne.URI
 ```
 NewFileURI creates a new URI from the given file path.
+Relative paths will be converted to absolute using filepath.Abs if required.

 #### func  NewURI